chaklam-silpasuwanchai/Python-for-Data-Science/README.md

 - Pranisaa Charnparttarvanit
 - Chanapa Pananookooln

-The course is structured into 3 big components, mostly focusing on preprocessing and modeling perspectives:
+The course is structured into 5 big components:

 ### 1. Bootcamp: Python Basics
 Focus on getting started.